naninovel/docs/docs/guide/text-printers.md

 ## Text Styles

 Various text styles can be applied via rich text tags placed right inside the text or using [@style] command.

-The default (non-TMPro) text printers are based on [Unity's text rendering system](https://docs.unity3d.com/Manual/script-Text.html) and support basic text styling like color, size, bold, italic, etc. Refer to [guide on text tags](https://docs.unity3d.com/Manual/StyledText.html) for more info.

-TextMesh Pro printers support a wide range of additional text tags.
 See the [official documentation](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) for more info.

-Support for [ruby](https://en.wikipedia.org/wiki/Ruby_character) (furigana) characters is additionally provided by the Naninovel's TextMesh Pro printers via custom `<ruby>` tag.
+Support for [ruby](https://en.wikipedia.org/wiki/Ruby_character) (furigana) characters is additionally provided by Naninovel's `Naninovel TMPro Text` component via custom `<ruby>` tag.
 Wrap the text above which the ruby characters should be placed with the ruby tag and specify the ruby text inside the tag, eg:

 ```nani
 Lorem <ruby="VERY">ipsum</ruby> dolor sit amet.